mircealungu/mircea/notes/thoughtstream.md

 #### Day #1 of No Sugar

 Re-starting my no-artificial sugar challenge today.
-After having a cookie with my father this morning for coffee.
-That's the last for the next 40 days.
+After having a cookie with my father this morning for coffee, I will try to not have any stuff that contains sugars or sweeteners for the next 40 days.
 I've failed to keep the fastelavn with the danes.
-Maybe I'll be able to (mostly) align myself with the orthodox now, and do a 40day fast till the Orthodox Easter.
+Maybe I'll be able to (mostly) align myself with the orthodox now, who already started and will fast for the next month.
 Rules of the engagement: no artificial sugars in food or drinks.
 Including no exaggeratedly sweetened home-made smoothies, e.g. two bananas in a smoothie is too much.
 However, II guess a single one could be fine per day.
 In general, it's the sugar taste that I feel cravings for and I must learn to let go of.
 Thus, even if it's made of fruits, if it's too sweet it's a no-no. E.g. fresh pressed fruit juice: I still drink it for the sweetness.
 That would be cheating.
 So that's excluded too.
+Also, sweeteners are also off the table.

 In case I fail, I restart counting.

 P.S.
 Also, will try also no gluten to the best of my ability: there's the story with Djokovic improving his athletic performance when doing that.
 I would like to improve mine too.
-I guess this is a test of how much I want that performance.
+I guess this is a test of how much I want that improvement.

 #### Equity = The Opposite of Equality of Outcomes